How to calibrate the battery on your MacBook

 - Check the boxes next to Login Items and Launch Agents and press Remove.

 Once it’s finished, all login items and launch agents will have been removed.
 CleanMyMac X can also uninstall applications you don’t need.
-Alternatively, it can reset them to their default state, if they have started to misbehave and use too much energy.
+Alternatively, it can reset them to their default state, if they have started to misbehave, consuming too much energy.

 Your Mac’s battery is intelligent.
-It can tell you how long it has left before it’s out of charge and can even optimize its charging schedule based on how you use your Mac.
-That means it doesn’t charge beyond 80% until you need to use your Mac on battery power, extending the battery’s life.
-However, to do all of that, it needs to be calibrated, and occasionally that might involve stepping in to calibrate it manually.
-Follow the steps above to do that and keep your Mac’s battery in top condition for as long as possible.
+It can tell you how long it has left before it’s out of charge and even optimize its charging schedule based on your usage.
+However, to do all that, it needs to be calibrated, and occasionally that might involve stepping in to do it manually.
+Follow the steps to keep your Mac’s battery in top condition for as long as possible.